armenalaray/hello_Halloween/README.md

 Halloween Night is a Top-down Roguelike Mobile game made in Unity/C#.

-NOTE: If you want to try the game download Android 7 APK from Builds folder inside Halloween Main Project
+NOTE: If you want to try the game go to "hello_Halloween/Halloween_Main_Project/Builds/" and download Android7.apk